boerremk/Fibaro/createUser/readme.md

   ["phoneid"] = FIBARO PHONEID
  }
 ```
-Go to http://<IP OF HC2>/api/users to find the FIBARO USERID/
+Go to http://<IP OF HC2>/api/users to find the FIBARO USERID\
 Go to http://<IP OF HC2>/api/iosDevices to find the FIBARO PHONEID

 6. Name the scene 'createUser'